Houston Street station (IRT Broadway–Seventh Avenue Line): Station layout

 This underground station has two side platforms and four tracks.
+The station is served by the 1 at all times and by the 2 during late nights; the center express tracks are used by the 2 and 3 trains during daytime hours.
+The station is between Christopher Street–Sheridan Square to the north and Canal Street to the south.

 In a fashion similar to the former 91st Street on the same line and 33rd Street on the Lexington Avenue Line, the two center tracks appears to descend within the confines of the station.
 As a result, the express tracks are at a lower elevation than the local tracks in the northern half of the station.
-The center tracks are used by the 2 and 3 express trains during daytime hours.

 Both platforms have golden mosaic trim lines with blue and green borders and "H" tablets on a light blue background at regular intervals.
 The large name tablets read "HOUSTON ST." in gold font on a dark blue background and gold border.
 There are also directional tablets in the same style.
 Yellow I-beam columns run along both platforms at regular intervals with alternating ones having the standard black station name plate with white Helvetica lettering.

 The station's artwork, installed during a 1994 in-house renovation, is entitled Platform Diving by Deborah Brown.
 It consists of murals on both platforms depicting sea creatures in an underwater subway system.